sulefaro/PaintApplication/README.md

 Step 3.
 Open Netbeans, go to Tools -> Options -> Java -> JavaFX
   Click the dropdown box, browse, then select the directory where Scene Builder was installed, default location should be Users/appData/local/SceneBuilder.

+Notes:
+Comments will be added later this weekend on each of the code.
+If you take your time with the code you'll understand most of it is just using the objects for classes that are previously defined by SceneBuilder and we're modifying their methods.